torsade/mimk/README.md

 However, mimk does not execute any functions within these configuration files, but rather uses variables defined in them.

 ## Configuration Search Path
-If a sub-folder 'cfg' exists and contains a file '\_\_init\_\_.py', mimk first looks into that folder.
+If a sub-folder 'mimk' or 'cfg' exists, mimk first looks into that folder.
 Otherwise, mimk tries to load the configuration files from the current working directory.
 Multiple levels of sub-folders can be addressed by using a '.' as path separator (e.g. 'example.all' for the path 'cfg/example/all.py').
-Please note that all sub-folders have to contain an empty file called '\_\_init\_\_.py' as otherwise mimk will not be able to import the configuration file as a module.

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.